 I can Buy wood Stain or Dyes from DIY stores

-We can buy wood stains from a DIY store but generally, these are based on chemical based dyes.
+We can buy wood stains from a DIY store but generally, these are based on chemical-based dyes.

 Are chemical Dyes safe?

 Luckily modern legislation protects us from dangerous chemicals.
 Sadly legislation is not always effective worldwide.
-Aniline or Aniline derivatives are still used in the production of wood dye.
+Aniline or Aniline derivatives are still used in the production of a wood dye.

 But what is Aniline